Walter Lee Miller Jr.: Military career

+1979-1991

 Miller graduated from Texas A&M University and was commissioned a 2nd lieutenant in December 1979 via the Naval Reserve Officer Training Corps program.
 He completed The Basic School (TBS) and Infantry Officer's Course in October 1980 and was assigned to B Company, 1st Battalion, 3rd Marines.
 There he served as commander for both rifle and weapons platoons, as well as the B Company Executive Officer.
 He was later assigned to the battalion's operations section completing his tour in October 1983.
 His next assignment was to TBS where he held both Staff Platoon Commander and tactics instructor billets from 1983 to 1986.

 Following this assignment he was ordered to the Amphibious Warfare School (AWS) where he graduated with honors, as well as being chosen as the ground honor graduate, earning the Captain Larry K. Shipman award.

 Following AWS he returned to the operating force in 1987 until 1991, and was assigned as C Company Commander in 1st Battalion, 6th Marine Regiment.
 During this tour he deployed to Okinawa and later to the Republic of Panama in support of Freedom of Movement in the Canal Zone under Marine Forces Panama.
 He also served as the Regiment's Assistant Operations Officer and later as Commander of the UNITAS Rifle Company.
 Following his return from UNITAS he was sent to Incirlik, Turkey as a liaison officer in support of Provide Comfort.

+1992-2003

 Miller's next assignment was to Plans, Policies, and Operations; Special Operations and Low Intensity Conflict; Headquarters Marine Corps from 1991-1994.
 He then was sent to Command and Staff College, Quantico, Virginia.
 Following Command and Staff College, he was assigned to Marine Forces South Liaison Element in the Republic of Panama from 1995-1998.
 There he served as the G5, later as the G3 and finally as the Officer In Charge.

 Following Panama, Brigadier General Miller returned to Second Marine Division in 1998 until 2003.
 During this tour he served as the G3 Operations Officer, 2nd Marine Regiment's Executive Officer and finally as Commanding Officer of Battalion Landing Team 2nd Battalion, 2nd Marine Regiment (BLT 2/2).
 During BLT 2/2's deployment, they participated in operations in Kosovo, Djibouti and finally went ashore in March 2003 in support of Operation Iraqi Freedom I.

+Upon completion of this tour with 2nd Battalion, 2nd Marine Regiment he was posted as the Chief of Staff of 4th Marine Division in 2003.